Lung specialists in Nashville, Tennessee

 - Tracheal disease

-To treat lung conditions and diseases, we use a variety of treatments, including noninvasive therapies, medication and surgery.
-Some of the pulmonary treatments we perform most commonly include:
+To treat lung conditions and diseases, our pulmonologists use various treatments, including noninvasive therapies, medication and surgery.

-Bronchoscopy is an endoscopic procedure that allows doctors to see the airways and lungs.
-During the procedure, a thin, lighted tube (bronchoscope) is inserted into the airways through the nose or mouth.
-Bronchoscopy can be used to diagnose and treat a range of lung conditions, such as tumors, cancers and airway blockages.
+Bronchoscopy is an endoscopic procedure allowing doctors to see the airways and lungs.
+Your doctor inserts a thin, lighted tube (bronchoscope) into the airways through the nose or mouth during the procedure.
+Bronchoscopy is often used to diagnose and treat many lung conditions such as tumors, cancers and airway blockages.

 Endobronchial ultrasound (EBUS)

-EBUS is a minimally invasive procedure used to examine the bronchi, the passage of the airway that leads to the lungs.
+EBUS is a minimally invasive procedure used to examine the bronchi, the airway passage leading to the lungs.
 Much like a bronchoscopy, this procedure involves inserting a bronchoscope.
 However, this procedure also includes ultrasound imaging technology.
-With EBUS, doctors may be able to locate tiny tumors and small cell lung cancer that would not be seen using bronchoscopy alone.
+With EBUS, doctors may locate tiny tumors and small cell lung cancer that would not be seen using bronchoscopy alone.

 Fiducial marker placement